 Working mothers have to do double duty.
-They work a 9-to-5 job (or some other shift); then they get home and have to take care of duties there.
-For many working moms this means taxiing their children around hither and yon.
+They work a 9-to-5 job (or some other shift); then they get home and have to take care of things there.
+For many working moms this means taxiing their children around to their various after school activities.
 If you feel like you’re running around all of the time, you may be ready to learn how to manage your kids’ after-school activities better.

 Don’t panic if your child can’t make every practice or every game.
 This can happen to anybody.

 Pay attention to your child’s grades.

 If they begin to slip, your child may be putting more effort into their after-school activities than their education.
 Stand firm in your policy that school work comes first no matter what.
 Your child may see you as being mean if you take them out of something they enjoy, but it is much more important that they get a decent education than play a sport or instrument well.

 Juggling a job, home life and your child’s after-school activities can be stressful.
 It may help to know that most activities only last for eight to ten weeks.
 Even though you’ll be busy for several weeks, your child can benefit so much from being a part of something outside of school.
 Use some of the above ideas to help you manage your kids’ after school activities and you might find you enjoy cheering them on and watching them grow.